Compact localized fermions and Ising anyons in a chiral spin liquid: Compact localized states

 \subsection{Finite flux}

 The above calculation can be easily adapted for dodecagonal plaquettes pierced by a $\pi$ flux.
 To this end, we note that while the sign of the bond variables $u_{jk}$ on the $z_0$-bonds alternates in Fig.~\ref{fig:2}(c), we always have $u_{1,2}=u_{7,8}$ when labeling the sites on a plaquette boundary as in Fig.~\ref{fig:4}(a).
 As destructive interference still requires coefficients of the form in Eq.~\eqref{eq:intertriangle_coeff}, one obtains solutions from above by substituting $J_0\to u_{1,2}J_0$ in Eq.~\eqref{eq:fine-tuning} for $r=0$ and $r=3$.
 While the energy magnitude is again given by $|\varepsilon|=4\sqrt{J_0^2-J_\trdo^2}$, we find that the phase difference of the coefficients is modified to \be \varphi_{2r+2}=(-1)^{r+1}is_r\mr{e}^{i\theta}\varphi_{2r}, \ee where $s_r$ is a sign defined by $s_0=u_{1,2}$, {$s_3=-u_{1,2}$} and $s_r=1$ for all other $r$, and with $\theta$ defined in Eq.~\eqref{eq:phase}.
 Equating the accumulated phase of a loop with unity yields the condition for CSL \be \mr e^{i6\theta}=-1. \ee {Notably, the change of sign with respect to Eq.~\eqref{eq:condition_noflux}, reflects the enclosed $\pi$ flux.} This equation has four physical solutions with non-negative energy.
 The pair of solutions $\theta=\pm\pi/2$ confirms the coupling ratio for the zero-energy flat band in Eq.~\eqref{eq:flat2}.
-By virtue of Eq.~\eqref{eq:coeff_flux}, we note that these solutions allow for purely real coefficients $\varphi_j$ which merely differ by sign, see Fig.~\ref{fig:4}(b). {The rescaled operator $\sqrt{2}A_\Lambda$, see Eq.~\eqref{eq:creation_op}, thus describes a Majorana mode attached to the $\pi$ flux \cite{kitaev2006anyons}.} At the coupling ratio $g_2^\star=1$, CLS should, therefore, not only appear in the high-energy flux sector $\mb w=(i,i,1)$, but also in the presence of isolated low-energy flux excitations on dodecagonal plaquettes, which we refer to as \emph{dodecagonal $\mathbbm Z_2$ vortices}.
-Notably, given two clusters $\Lambda$ and $\tilde{\Lambda}$ on dodecagonal vortices not adjacent to any other flux excitations, we can annihilate and create a fermionic zero mode using the canonical operators \be {a_{\Lambda\tilde{\Lambda}}=\frac{1}{\sqrt{2}}( A_\Lambda+iA_{\tilde{\Lambda}}),\quad a_{\Lambda\tilde{\Lambda}}^\dagger=\frac{1}{\sqrt{2}}( A_\Lambda-iA_{\tilde{\Lambda}}),} \ee respectively.
-The composite objects of CLS and dodecagonal $\mathbbm Z_2$ vortex then form {compact localized Ising anyons} with analytically available wavefunctions. {The compact nature of these excitations stands in contrast to the generic case, where Majorana zero modes decay exponentially in space and are thus prone to hybridization.}
+By virtue of Eq.~\eqref{eq:coeff_flux}, we note that these solutions allow for purely real coefficients $\varphi_j$ which merely differ by sign, see Fig.~\ref{fig:4}(b). {The rescaled operator $\sqrt{2}A_\Lambda$, see Eq.~\eqref{eq:creation_op}, thus describes a Majorana (zero) mode attached to the $\pi$ flux \cite{kitaev2006anyons}.} Going beyond uniform flux sectors, we can thus identify these CLS as the MZMs that are attached to isolated low-energy flux excitations on dodecagonal plaquettes, which we refer to as \emph{dodecagonal $\mathbbm Z_2$ vortices.} Notably, given two clusters $\Lambda$ and $\tilde{\Lambda}$ on dodecagonal $\mathbbm Z_2$ vortices not adjacent to any other flux excitations, we can annihilate and create a fermionic zero mode using the canonical operators \be {a_{\Lambda\tilde{\Lambda}}=\frac{1}{\sqrt{2}}( A_\Lambda+iA_{\tilde{\Lambda}}),\quad a_{\Lambda\tilde{\Lambda}}^\dagger=\frac{1}{\sqrt{2}}( A_\Lambda-iA_{\tilde{\Lambda}}),} \ee respectively.
+The composite objects of CLS and dodecagonal $\mathbbm Z_2$ vortex then form {compact localized Ising anyons} with analytically available wavefunctions.
+We note that while MZMs attach to dodecagonal $\mathbbm Z_2$ vortices for arbitrary coupling ratios within the topological phase, they generally decay exponentially in space and are thus prone to hybridization.
+At the coupling ratio $g_2^\star=1$, however, these MZMs become CLS and thereby form perfectly delocalized fermions with exactly zero energy.

 The second pair of physical solutions with $\theta=\pm \pi/6$ reproduces the results in Eq.~\eqref{eq:flat3} for the third flat band.
 As this confirms that the flat band is formed by CLS on dodecagonal plaquettes, we can rationalize the band touching point shown in Fig.~\ref{fig:2}(g).
 For this purpose, consider a finite lattice with $N$ elementary unit cells.
 While the lattice comprises $N$ dodecagonal plaquettes, a single band in the flux sector $\mb w=(i,i,1)$ hosts only $N/2$ excitations due to the aforementioned enlarged unit cell of the hopping model~\eqref{eq:majorana_hopping}.
 To populate every dodecagonal plaquette with a CLS, two flat bands thus have to coincide.